 Kotlin Generated Code Guide

-Any differences between proto2 and proto3 generated code are highlighted—note that these differences are in the generated code as described in this document, not the base message classes/interfaces, which are the same in both versions.
-You should read the proto2 language guide and/or proto3 language guide before reading this document.
+Any differences between proto2, proto3, and editions generated code are highlighted—note that these differences are in the generated code as described in this document, not the base message classes/interfaces, which are the same in both versions.
+You should read the proto2 language guide, proto3 language guide, and/or the Editions guide before reading this document.

 Compiler Invocation